joshua-barker/Cobol-Group-Project/README.md

 Last is the rel file for enrollment, since we have fd everything should be good on your side to start printout prog.

 Best of luck!

+**Update** Using menu and add student inside a project work - Test if you want to.